AdiAddons/LibPlayerSpells-1.0/README.md

 * `flags` is a bitfield containing data about the spells (see below).
 * `providers` is the identifier (or a table of) identifier(s) of the spell(s) to; said otherwise, if the provider is not found in the player's spellbook, the given spell is unavailable.
 For example, the provider spell can be a passive spell given by a talent.
 * `modifiedSpells` is the (or a table of) identifier(s) of the spell(s) affected by the given spells.
-* if the given spell is a special case (see below), `moreFlags` contains another bitfield.
+* If the given spell is a special case (see below), `moreFlags` contains another bitfield.

 ### Querying the spell database